 What should I do if I feel that a wrong decision has been made?

-You have the right to a review if you are unhappy about a decision that we have made, or if you have bid for one of our homes that you feel you should have been offered.
+You have the right to a review if you are unhappy about a decision that we have made.

 To obtain a Right to Review Form please contact the Leeds Homes Team on 0113 222 4413 or write to us at: